superswan/beginner/README.md

 * Cloning the repository

-First, you need to install Git on your computer.
-This can be done in many different ways, but here's a link to figure out the best way on your operating system: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-Next, open your computer's terminal and run the following command:
+1- you need to install Git on your computer.
+This can be done in many different ways, but here's a link to figure out the best way on your operating system: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git 2- open your computer's terminal and run the following command:
 ```
 git clone https://github.com/superswan/beginner.git
 ```